MarioBerrino/TirocinioMetodaFinance/README.md

-This is a repository that contains the work i did in my stage at Metoda Finance Srl
+This is a repository that contains the work we did in our stage at Metoda Finance Srl